pcmillerAcme/docs/source/Formats.rst

 All of the above formats can be directly toggled on or off as arguments to the ``/new`` endpoint when each animation is created.

+.. _input:

 Input
 -----

-Images can be uploaded to ACME's api to be integrated in each custom animation.
-We recommend only uploading the most commonly supported formats, such as jpg/jpeg, tif, and png.
-Our pipeline will accept a much broader set of file format extensions:
+Images can be uploaded to ACME's api to be integrated in each custom animation. **We recommend only uploading the most commonly supported formats, such as jpg/jpeg, tif, and png.** Our pipeline will accept a much broader set of file format extensions:

     'bmp',
     'deepexr',